 12. Enjoy turkey meatballs and sauce over spaghetti squash or other vegetable “noodles.”

-13. Try on a new cooking style, such as a vegetarian main dish from Indian cuisine.
+13. Try a new cuisine type, such as an Indian vegetarian dish.
 Our Indian Vegetable Curry recipe subs sweet potatoes for the regular variety.

 14. Can you think of a vegetable you’ve never cooked?
-Try it—tonight!
-Braised fennel, anyone?
+Try it tonight!
+Braised fennel or roasted radishes, anyone?

 Snacks